Using Veeam Agent and Microsoft Windows Tools

 - Load Driver — use this option to load from external sources drivers that are not available on the Veeam Recovery Media.
 Drivers can be loaded from the computer drive or from a network shared folder.

 - Memory Diagnostic (Microsoft utility) — use this option to check the system memory of your computer and detect potential problems.
 The utility can be started during the current work session or when you boot your computer the next time.
-To learn more, see this Microsoft KB article.
+To learn more, see this Microsoft article.

 - Startup Repair (Microsoft utility) — use this option to fix system problems that may prevent Microsoft Windows from starting, for example, missing and damaged system files or the corrupted boot sector.
-To learn more, see this Microsoft KB article.
+To learn more, see this Microsoft article.

 - Export Logs — use this option to export the Veeam Agent for Microsoft Windows debug logs to a ZIP file and save this file on a removable storage appliance attached to your computer.